 5. Change the text of the report body to Arial, font 12 pts.
 Do not change the font or size for the six centered lines describing specific font styles.

-6. There are several left aligned heading in the report.
+6. There are several left aligned headings in the report.

 a.
-Select and format the following headings to a Heading 1 style: Formatting Documents, Character Formatting, Paragraph Formatting and Page Formatting (Proctored Students: if this option is not available in Word 2007 - create a table of contents with the same headings).
+Select and format the following headings to a Heading 1 style: Formatting Documents, Character Formatting, Paragraph Formatting and Page Formatting.

 b.
-Select and format the headings to a Heading 3 style: Font, Font Size, Font Style, Watermarks, Page Border, and Page Colors (click on heading 2 and heading 3 will show next to heading 2) (Proctored Students: if this option is not available in Word 2007 - create a table of contents with the same headings).
+Select and format the headings to a Heading 3 style: Font, Font Size, Font Style, Watermarks, Page Border, and Page Colors (click on heading 2 and heading 3 will show next to heading 2).

 7. On the remaining blank page (this should be the second page of your document) create a Table of Contents using the Automatic Table 1 Style for your table of contents.